727800350/note/cs/cxx_topic/effective_modern_c++.md

 ```

 Another noteworthy characteristic of braced initialization is its immunity to C++'s most vexing parse.
-A side effect of C++'s rule that anything that can be parsed as a declaration must be interpreted as one.
+A side effect of C++'s rule that **anything that can be parsed as a declaration must be interpreted as one**.
 The most vexing parse most frequently afflicts developers when they want to default-construct an object, but in inadvertently end up declaring a function instead.

 The root of the problem is that if you want to call a constructor with an argument, you can do it as usual.
-But if you want to call a Widget ctor with zero arguments using the analogous syntax, you declare a function instead of an object:
+But if you want to **call a Widget ctor with zero arguments using the analogous syntax, you declare a function instead of an object**:
 ```C++
 Widget w1(10);  // call Widget ctor with argument 10
 Widget w2();  // most vexing parse! declares a function named w2 that returns a Widget